 Philosophy of Doc’s dad, who the grand kids affectionately named him GW.

-A mechanic and farmer, GW was very intelligent with a clear philosophical understanding of right and wrong.
-Old school boys had an understanding not muddled up by political correctness, loss of moral values, or urges for power, money, and fame.
+Father, USAF during WWII, mechanic, farmer, and ‘ol boy philosopher, GW was very intelligent with a clear understanding of right and wrong.
+Old school boy reasoning was not muddled up by political correctness, loss of moral values, or urges for power, money, and fame.

-- Just because everybody jumps off a cliff dosen’t mean you have to.
+- Just because everybody jumps off a cliff doesn’t mean you have to.

 - Good for what ails ya.